MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/5-use-excel-analyze-communication-metrics.md

+# Exercise 1, Task 3: Use Copilot in Excel to analyze communication metrics
+---
 As the Communications Manager at Boulder Innovations, part of your role is to assess how internal messages are resonating across the organization.
 One of your key responsibilities is managing the company’s quarterly newsletter.
 Boulder’s Senior Leadership Team (SLT) asked you for a quick overview of how different departments are engaging with it—specifically looking at open rates and click-through rates over the past quarter.

 - **Open rate**.
 Indicates whether people are seeing the newsletter.
 It tells you how many people opened your email out of the total number it was sent to.
 For example, if you send the newsletter to 100 people and 60 of them open it, your open rate is 60%.
 This rate helps indicate whether your subject lines or sender name are compelling enough for people to actually open the email.